Questions and answers regarding COVID-19

 How is Uppsala University handling the situation?

 On 18 March 2020, Uppsala University temporarily switched to online teaching.
 Most of our employees are also performing their work from home.
 This does not mean that the University is closed.
 The goal is for operations – education, research, administration, study guidance and libraries – to keep going and be available as usual, though digitally.
-We hope to be able to switch back to normal on-campus teaching in the spring semester 2021.
+We hope to be able to switch back to normal on-campus teaching in the autumn semester 2021.
 However, some programmes may begin the semester with online teaching.
 Please check with your programme coordinator as some programmes have already made a decision.

 Uppsala University is monitoring the situation and following the information and recommendations issued by the Public Health Agency of Sweden, the Swedish Ministry for Foreign Affairs (MFA) and the Swedish Civil Contingencies Agency.
 These authorities are continuously updating their information and recommendations.
 Find out more about the University's general recommendations on COVID-19.